Trams in Europe: Bosnia and Herzegovina

 The electric tram started in Sarajevo in 1895.

 Several trams were badly damaged during the Bosnian war.
 Several European countries donated out of use trams to Sarajevo in the years after the war.

-Recently, more modern vehicles have arrived to upgrade and expand the fleet.
+Since 2024, more modern Stadler Tango trams have arrived to upgrade and expand the fleet.

 Bulgaria

 The T6M-700m trams are 30% low-floor.

 Sofia is the only city that currently has a tram system.
 It had its first horse-drawn tram in operation in 1898.
 On 1 January 1901 the electric tram system was inaugurated and had 25 cars and 10 carriages and the total length of the lines was 25 km.
 Currently Sofia's extensive tram network consists of 15 routes, 3 of which are operated on the standard gauge of 1435mm, while the others use a narrow gauge of 1009mm.
 Due to the construction of the Sofia Metro there were some closures and retracing, but the system continues to be one of the largest in Europe.
 According to the official website, as of 2006 there are 308 km of track, with 190 trams in service on any given weekday.